 “Mei!!
-I told you to look after that Demonic Beast's behaviour!”
+I told you to look after that Demonic Beast's behavior!”
 Song Shi said fuming with anger.

 “So what if he took some incense sticks, also she is called Yanyan!”
 Mei flared up in complete contrast to her usual attitude.
 What Yanyan was currently gnawing on was the exact same medicine Su Zhi had given her when she was injured during the competition.

 “S-so what!?
 The sect master, Su Hui and now even you!
 One day the two of you will be the ruin of the entire Sword Spirit sect!”
-Song Shi was besides herself with anger but she realized that there was nothing she could do.
-Now there were two grown up princesses that the sect master doted upon.
-Apparently after Mei revealed some more of her abilities, Su Zhi even gifted her a low level Heavenly treasure!
+Song Shi was beside herself with anger but she realized that there was nothing she could do.
+Now there were two grown-up princesses that the sect master doted upon.
+Apparently, after Mei revealed some more of her abilities, Su Zhi even gifted her a low-level Heavenly treasure!
 What audacity!
-The entire upper echolon was against this decision but he simply ignored them completely.
+The entire upper echelon was against this decision but he simply ignored them completely.
 There were only an entire five treasures inside the entire sect, three of which were wielded by the Nascent Soul elders yet he just gifted one to a Qi Gathering disciple!

 When met with the opposition that Mei would never be able to use it until she was stronger years later, they decided it with a simple bet.
 As long as Mei could gain control of the sword within half a year's time it would belong to her.

 As it turned out, the sword was void of a single center of gravity.
-Instead an unimaginable amount of intangable centers were spread unevenly across the sword according to Mei's senses.
-Unless she was able to uphold the balance with all of the centers, she would be unable to levitate it of the ground.
+Instead, an unimaginable amount of intangible centers were spread unevenly across the sword according to Mei's senses.
+Unless she was able to uphold the balance with all of the centers, she would be unable to levitate it off the ground.
 That was even without considering making it move delicately according to your control and the outside factors influencing every single center.
-It took her an entire three month to have it barely lift off the ground.
-While she was unsatisfied with the results, the upper echolon cried out in astonishment when they received the news.
-Unfortunately Su Zhi would never let them go back on their bet.
+It took her an entire three months to have it barely lift off the ground.
+While she was unsatisfied with the results, the upper echelon cried out in astonishment when they received the news.
+Unfortunately, Su Zhi would never let them go back on their bet.